skinny85/specnaz/docs/reference-manual.md

 The above snippet will not work - the compiler will complain that `someDomainClass` must be initialized before being used.

-The easiest way to solve this problem is to use the `lazyinit` modifier - so, simply replace `var someDomainClass: MyDomainClass` above with `lateinit var someDomainClass: MyDomainClass`.
+The easiest way to solve this problem is to use the `lateinit` modifier - so, simply replace `var someDomainClass: MyDomainClass` above with `lateinit var someDomainClass: MyDomainClass`.
 However, that's allowed on local variables only with Kotlin version 1.2 or later -